 No comments can be submitted on decided cases.

-If you feel you need to make comment on a decision, you should direct your comment to the Area Director of the Forestry Commission Area team responsible for the original decision.
+If you feel you need to make comment on a decision, you should direct your comment to the appropriate Forestry Commission Administrative hub or woodland creation deliver partner, clearly quoting the case reference number.
+Your comment will be forwarded to the team responsible for the original decision.

-If you wish to complain about a decision, send your complaint to your local Area office in the first instance.
-Find out more about our complaints procedure
+If you wish to complain about a Forestry Commission decision, please follow our complaints procedure.
+Find out more about our complaint’s procedure.

 Contact the Forestry Commission

-If you cannot access the public registers, or you have any problems using them, you can contact the Support team by emailing email@example.com.
+The Public Registers are developed and hosted by the Forestry Commission.
+If you cannot access the public registers, require further information on or are having any problems using them, you can contact the Support team by emailing firstname.lastname@example.org.